 - An opportunity to connect with new people and/or with known constituents in different ways

-- Planned by one Jewish non-profit partner organization focused on that Kehillah and taking the lead on overseeing logistics
+- Planned by one Jewish non-profit partner organization focused on that neighborhood and taking the lead on overseeing logistics

 - Inclusive of opportunities for Federation to share messaging (marketing, presence at event)